Last Updated on 17 February, 2021 by Veronica

 Pizzeria One

-Here is where the “Deep-dish pizza” was invented, which later became the Chicago-style pizza.
+The “Deep-dish pizza” was invented here, later becoming the Chicago-style pizza.
 Pizzeria One opened in 1943 and quickly became famous for the taste and quality of its “Deep-Dish pizza.”

 Joliet Area Historical Museum and Route 66 Welcome Center

-Joliet’s historical museum is especially dedicated to Route 66; with different exhibitions and attractions such as the Road on the Ceiling, the Blues Brothers Photo Op, Drive-in Diner, Route 66 Drive-in Theater, and the Route 66 Motel Room.
+Joliet’s historical museum is dedicated to Route 66, with different exhibitions and attractions such as The Road on the Ceiling, the Blues Brothers Photo Op, the Drive-in Diner, Route 66 Drive-in Theater, and the Route 66 Motel Room.

 The Old Joliet Prison

-Appearing in the film “The Blues Brothers” and the television series “Prison Break,” entry is not allowed for now, but they are considering sightseeing tours of the prison.
+Appearing in the film “The Blues Brothers” and the television series “Prison Break,” entry is not allowed for now, but they consider sightseeing tours of the prison.

 3. Wilmington, Illinois

-In Wilmington, you can see the “Gemini Giant,” which is one of the giant classics that were placed along many routes and roads in the United States, including, of course, Route 66.
+In Wilmington, you can see the “Gemini Giant,” one of the giant classics placed along many routes and roads in the United States, including Route 66.

 The design is very different from other giants because it was redesigned to advertise the café, the “Launching Pad,” where it sits in front.
 The giant was redesigned to turn it into a kind of astronaut with a rocket in his hands.